mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 * [Model building](#model-building)
 * [Model training](#model-training)

-This section will mainly be for python coders since the library that will be used, Keras, only supports this language.
+Having Python experience will help greatly in this section.
+The library that will be used, Keras, only supports this language.
 Keras is built on top of some other very popular deep learning libraries such as TensorFlow.
 It acts as a wrapper to simplify the process of defining models and executing then.
 We shall get in more details later.
 I have also coded out the model in the file ```basic_model.py```.
 You can actually run all the codes in there without coding anything yourself but you will still need to fulfill all the dependencies listed below.

 To run the model covered in this section, simple do the following,